Hair Tissue Mineral Analysis

-- Or you may find it best to work with a Naturopath through this clinic.
+- Or you may find it best to work with a Naturopath through the Mountain Health team.

 Limited options exist at this time for DIY blood tests, but please contact us if you are needing help to source options, as I may have resources to help.